Degen-IO/pokerbackend/readme.md

 ## Project Description

-This is an API for `HomeGame`, a Texas Hold Em poker platform built with the flexibility of a house game in mind.
-Players can create groups to being hosting cash games or tournaments within their group.
-Admins in a group may schedule games in advance and customize a number of game attributes like game speed, number of players per table, add-ons, etc.
+This is an API for `HomeGame``, a Texas Hold Em poker platform built with the flexibility of a house game in mind.
+Users can create groups and host cash games or tournaments within their group.
+Group admins and accepted members may schedule games in advance and customize a number of game attributes like game speed, number of players per table, add-ons, etc.

 ## Setup